Daniel-Nikpayuk/RCAP/README.md

 created by Queen's University.

 My only **disclaimer** about this is if you reference or cite any part of the RCAP that you've downloaded from here, double check anything you quote against the official copy.
-To improve its accessibility I normalized some of the digital formatting---I am confident I have done so properly but I have not verified it (as it is too much for a single person to do).
+To improve its accessibility I have normalized some of the digital formatting---I am confident I have done so properly but I have not verified it (as it is too much for a single person to do).

 With each file I have posted a *sha256sum* which is a digital signature.
 If you want to be extra sure you've downloaded what I've posted (which is to say, nobody's tampered with it), please find an open source tool to calculate the sha256sum when you download the file, and then see if it matches the signature here.

-In any case, the Audio is split into the five volumes, and is available below:
+In any case, the audio is split into the five volumes, and is available below:

 -----------------------